 Validity is a unitary concept with multifaceted processes of reasoning about a desired interpretation of test scores and subsequent uses of these test scores.
 In this process, answers for two important questions are addressed.
 Regardless of whether the students tested have disabilities, the questions are identical: (1) How valid is the interpretation of a student's test score? and (2) How valid is it to use these scores in an accountability system?
 Validity evidence may be documented at both the item and total test levels.
-The Association et al. (2018) is used in documenting evidence on content coverage, response processes, internal structure, and relations to other variables.
+The American Educational Research Association, American Psychological Association, & National Council on Measurement in Education (2014) is used in documenting evidence on content coverage, response processes, internal structure, and relations to other variables.
 This document follows the essential data requirements of the federal government as needed in the peer review process.
 The critical elements highlighted in Section 4 in that document (with examples of acceptable evidence) include (a) academic content standards, (b) academic achievement standards, (c) a statewide assessment system, (d) reliability, (e) validity, and (f) other dimensions of technical quality.